 Here at ixLayer, we feel the real value is in the experience that you create around the delivery of this information and how you apply that information to someone’s life.
 The value will not lie in the test itself, rather the value will be the “user manual” that a person or physician uses to guide treatment and health management based on these results.

 With the launch of the clinical platform today we are providing infrastructure to enable the delivery of complex testing and results to patients in any environment.
-The platform is the culmination of two years spent working closely with health systems, clinical laboratories, physicians, and patients.
+The precision health care platform is the culmination of two years spent working closely with health systems, clinical laboratories, physicians, and patients.

 While we got our start in building direct to consumer experiences, we are now working on simplifying the process of distribution and delivery of genomic information for physicians, for health systems, for labs, and for pharmaceutical companies.